tryscer/flock/flock-music.md

 ​	"They'll screw you in each time," says another.
 ​	"What do you want, honey?" says the lady at the stall to Barry.
 ​	Then the PA comes on:
 ​	*(Barry MacAllister, Jr...
 Barry MacAllister, Jr... a phone call for you from your father in the fair's management office...)*
 ​	Barry abandons his position at the top of the line and starts to walk down the midway.
-​	"Are you lost, too?" asks Bernie.
+​	"Is he lost, too?" asks Bernie.
 ​	"See you, kid," says Tim.
 "We got adult business."
-​	"Alright see ya guys.
+​	"Alright," says Bernie.
+"See ya guys.
 Alice, if these guys don't take you to the show, think of me."
 ​	I give him a little kiss on the cheek.
 We follow Barry.
 ​	"Hey Barry, what do you think your dad wants?" asks Eleanore.
 ​	"Yeah," I say, trying to join in, "what do you think he wants?"